aldreth/tarrant.org.uk/src/posts/2005/2005-11-21-theatre-theatre-gym-dance-cinema.md

 ---
-title: Theatre, Theatre, Gym, Dance, Cinema
+title: 'Theatre, Theatre, Gym, Dance, Cinema'
-description: ""
+description: >-
+  On Friday evening I went to see Jerusalem at the WYP with Lance, while Mary looked after the children (babysat...
-date: 2005-11-21
+date: '2005-11-21'
-permalink: 2005/11/21/theatre-theatre-gym-dance-cinema/
+permalink: /2005/11/21/theatre-theatre-gym-dance-cinema/
 tags:
   - Days with the Children
 author: Edward